JoshOrndorff/recipes/src/base/kitchenoverview.md

 );
 ```

-Finally, you can see how the `simple-event` module is specified in `kitchen/modules/simple-event/src/lib.rs`.
+Finally, you can see how the `simple-event` pallet is specified in `kitchen/pallets/simple-event/src/lib.rs`.

 This is the general pattern used throughout these recipes.
-We first talk about a new piece of module code stored in `kitchen/modules/<module-name>/src/lib.rs`.
-The module is then included into the runtime by adding the module name and relative path in `kitchen/runtimes/super-runtime/Cargo.toml` (if not yet added) and updating `kitchen/runtimes/super-runtime/src/lib.rs`.
+We first talk about a new piece of pallet code stored in `kitchen/pallets/<pallet-name>/src/lib.rs`.
+The pallet is then included into the runtime by adding the pallet name and relative path in `kitchen/runtimes/super-runtime/Cargo.toml` (if not yet added) and updating `kitchen/runtimes/super-runtime/src/lib.rs`.

 ## Learn More